imagej/imagej.github.io/pages/Multiview-Reconstruction.md

 {% include youtube url="https://www.youtube.com/embed/0IkaSwfPYw0" %}

-This one hour tutorial by {% include person content='TODO' %}
+This one hour tutorial by {% include person content='StephanP' %}

 `covers the basic usage of this multiview reconstruction software for Fiji.
 Documentation, source code, bug reports and feature requests can be found `[`on``
  ``SourceForge`](https://sourceforge.net/projects/multiviewreconstruction/)`.`